kgdunn/pid-book/data-visualization/data-visualization.rst

 .. answer::
 	:fullinclude: no

 	#.
-A boxplot is an effective way to summarize and compare the data for each day of the week.
+A box plot is an effective way to summarize and compare the data for each day of the week.

 		.. code-block:: s